 Today, stinky bathroom sinks can be embarrassing to you and your visitors.
 Have you ever asked yourself why bathroom sink smells like sewer?
 If you have ever met this condition in your bathroom or any other bathroom, you must have wondered why bathroom sink smells like sewer gas.

-Apart from being unpleasant, the rotten egg smell from your bathroom sink can potentially cause you health problems such as a headache.
+As we delve into the details, I want to disclose to you that apart from being unpleasant, the rotten egg smell from your bathroom sink can potentially cause you health problems such as a headache.
 The gas is insanely hazardous to your health, and its presence should not be ignored.

 In the sewer gas, there is a particular form of a gas known as methane.
 This gas is highly flammable.
 If you allow the sewer gas to dominate the space in your bathroom, this could be an accident in waiting.